Written 25 March 2024 · Last edited 29 March 2026 ~ 5 min read

 type: str

-def bosh_oven(cookie: Cookie) -> None:
+def bosch_oven(cookie: Cookie) -> None:

-print(f"{cookie.type} cookie baked with bosch")
+print(f"{cookie.type} cookie baked with Bosch")

 def siemens_oven(cookie: Cookie) -> None:

-print(f"{cookie.type} cookie baked with siemens")
+print(f"{cookie.type} cookie baked with Siemens")

 def default(cookie: Cookie) -> None: